umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 In the backoffice, go to the _Settings_ section and look for the _Algolia Search Management_ dashboard.

 In this view you will be able to create definitions for indices in Algolia.
-For each you provide a name for the index and select the document types to be indexed.
-For each document type, select the fields you want to include.
+For each you provide a name for the index and select the Document Types to be indexed.
+For each Document Type, select the fields you want to include.

 After creating an index, only the content definition is saved into the _algoliaIndices_ table in Umbraco and an empty index is created in Algolia.